Kernel Categorical Reasoning

 2. Universe handling🔗

-To translate kernel equalities into categorical equalities, one needs to handle universe levels carefully as categorical expressions occur in a common universe level:
+The first step in the translation of kernel equalities into categorical equalities is to handle universe levels carefully as categorical expressions occur in a common universe level, while kernels may have carrier spaces in different universe levels.

 variable {C : Type u} [Category.{v, u} C] (c c' : C) C : Type u#check C c c' : Type v#check c c'